jonesdeveloperchung-pixel/MyChatDev/README.md

 ## 🔧 Configuration

-The Cooperative LLM CLI provides dedicated sub-commands to manage LLM profiles and system-wide configurations.
+The Cooperative LLM system provides dedicated sub-commands (via CLI) and API endpoints (via Web UI) to manage LLM profiles and system-wide configurations.

 ### LLM Profiles

 LLM profiles define the specific LLM models and parameters assigned to each agent role (e.g., Product Manager, Programmer, Tester).
-You can manage these profiles using the `profile` sub-command.
+You can manage these profiles using the `profile` sub-command or the Web UI.

 *   **Listing Profiles:** To see all available built-in and user-defined profiles:
     ```bash